-Finnish universities offer wide variety of educational programs taught in English.
+Finnish universities and universities of applied sciences offer a wide variety of educational programs taught in English.
 Every year Finland receives foreign students from all around the world.

-Higher education system consists of universities and polytechnics (Universities of Applied Sciences).
-The Finnish higher education system is made up of two parallel sectors: universities and polytechnics.
+The higher education system in Finland consists of universities and polytechnics (Universities of Applied Sciences).
 The universities rely on the connection between research and teaching.
 Their basic purpose is to perform scientific research and to provide higher education connected with it.
 Students at universities may take a lower (Bachelor's) or higher (Master's) academic degree and also academic further education, consisting of licentiate and doctoral degree.
 Universities also arrange further education and open university teaching.

 The polytechnics are usually regional higher education institutions which provide instruction in subjects from several sectors, and which emphasize a connection with working life.
 The degrees they provide are Bachelor's degrees with a professional emphasis.

 There are universities and polytechnics all over Finland, and the ultimate aim is to ensure that all prospective students have equal opportunities for study, regardless of where they live.

 Participating in an entrance examination is required for a Bachelor's degree.
 When choosing your study place you should always give preference to educational institutions that organize their entrance exams in Nepal.

 The FINNIPS (Finnish Network for International Programmes: Entrance Examinations outside Finland) offers the mosth complete information on entrance examinations organized abroad.